$M$-QR decomposition and hyperpower iterative methods for computing outer inverses of tensors

 By applying $\mat^{-1}$, we obtain $\mc{C}*_M\mc{A}*_M\mc{B}$ is invertible and

 \end{proof}

-In the result below, we discuss the computation of the outer inverse by using QR decomposition based on an arbitrary $ M$ product.
-It will be a more general form and an extension of the earlier work under $t$-product \cite{behera2023} and Chan \cite{Chan1987rank}, which was developed for matrices.
+In the result below, we discuss the computation of the outer inverse by using QR decomposition based on an arbitrary $M$-product.
+It will be a more general form and serves as an extension of the earlier work on the tensors via $t$-product \cite{behera2023} and matrices by Chan \cite{Chan1987rank}.